109, Rue Sainte-Anne Sainte-Anne-de-Bellevue (Québec) H9X 2M3

-This year, citizens will only receive ONE TAX BILL.
-Your water consumption bill now appearsdirectly on the municipal tax bill (property tax).
+Citizens now only receive ONE TAX BILL.
+Water consumption bill now appears directly on the municipal tax bill (property tax).

-Your municipal tax bill includes two levels of taxation.
-One amount represents taxes for local services and another amount is a quote-part related to the Agglomeration of Montréal services (such as police and fire department and public transportation).
+Your municipal tax bill includes one level of taxation.
+This amount represents taxes for local services and another amount is a quote-part related to the Agglomeration of Montréal services (such as police and fire department and public transportation).

 The water use billing rates according to the user-pay principle.
 These rates aim to reward users who control their consumption of drinking water.

 - Non residential : $ 40

 Rates per m3

 - 1 to 100: $0,61/m3

 - 101 to 200: $0,71/m3

 - 201 to 300: $0,82/m3